-(i) Operating margins (Earnings before interest and taxes), (ii) Discount Rate, (iii) Growth Rates and (iv) Capital iv) The Company has not traded or invested in crypto currency or virtual currency during the financial year.
+(i) Operating margins (Earnings before interest and taxes), (ii) Discount Rate, (iii) Growth Rates and (iv) Capital Expenditure

-- 48.i) The Company did not have any benami property, and no proceeding has been initiated against the Company for holding any benami property. - ii) The Company did not have any transactions with Companies struck off. - iii) Detail of charges not satisfied as on 31st March 2025
+- The Company did not have any benami property, and no proceeding has been initiated against the Company for holding any benami property. - ii) The Company did not have any transactions with Companies struck off. - iii) Detail of charges not satisfied as on 31st March 2025